BAMGames/europa-universalis-rules/doc/hre.md

 reinforcement roll.
 50 D$ will by a +1 for Bavaria/Palatinate.
 The General is considered rank A and may command allied troops.

-A forteress level 2 is placed in the *Köln* province.
+A forteress level 2 is placed in the *Jülich* province.

-Win: The controller of *Köln* province and the new Fortress is the same, and the Fortress is level 2 (HOL/Palatinate) or level 1 (SPA/Bavaria) at the end of the turn wins.
+Win: The controller of *Jülich* province and the new Fortress is the same, and the Fortress is level 2 (HOL/Palatinate) or level 1 (SPA/Bavaria) at the end of the turn wins.